Wilson's School

 Wilson's School is a state boys' grammar school with academy status in the London Borough of Sutton, England.

-It was founded as Wilson's Grammar School in Camberwell in 1615, making it one of the country's oldest state schools.
+It was founded as Wilson's Grammar School in Camberwell in 1615 by Edward Wilson, making it one of the country's oldest state schools.
 The school moved to its present location on part of the site of the former Croydon Airport in 1975.
 It became voluntary aided in 1997 and an Academy in June 2011.
 In 2015, the school celebrated its 400th anniversary with a visit from Prince Edward.

-Academics

-GCSE and A level results consistently place Wilson's School amongst the highest performing schools in the United Kingdom.

-Wilson's was awarded "London State Secondary School of the Decade" by The Times in 2020.

-In 2019, The Telegraph ranked Wilson's the 4th highest performing school nationally for GCSE results.

-In November 2018, The Times School Guide declared Wilson's the "State Secondary School of the Year".

-In 2017, The Times listed Wilson's School as the highest performing 11-18 state school in the country for A-Level, as well as being the number 1 all boys' (state or private) school - the best set of results in the school's history.

-The school's last Ofsted report (undertaken before the school converted to an academy) rated the school as Grade 1 (outstanding) in all 38 of the target areas.